 As discussed above, we have entered into various collaboration, licensing and merger agreements which generally include upfront license fees, development and commercial milestone payments upon achievement of certain clinical and commercial development and annual net sales milestones, as well as royalties calculated as a percentage of net product sales, with rates that vary by agreement.
-We may be required to make milestone payments of \$50.0 million in the next 12 months for the first calendar year in which aggregate net revenue of trofinetide in North America for the treatment of Rett syndrome exceeds \$250.0 million.
+We are required to make milestone payments of \$50.0 million within 60 days following Neuren's invoice delivery after December 31, 2024 as our aggregate net revenue of trofinetide in North America for the treatment of Rett syndrome exceeded \$250.0 million in September 2024.
 We are also required to make royalty payments in connection with the product sales for DAYBUE under the agreements.